gorkemgenc/account-service/Readme.md

 # Project

-The purpose of this work test is to create a simplified view of a commerce interface.
+This project is to create a simplified view of a commerce interface.
 It is a project which is an application running on the JVM that manages accounts, products and stores.
 Tis project is also run as a standalone server.

 ## Project Scope